Last Updated on January 4, 2021 by Jack Sanders

 - Dual-density EVA midsole for extra shock absorption and comfort.

-- The oil and slip resistant outsole has a low profile 90-degree heel making it versatile.
+- The oil and slip-resistant outsole have a low profile 90-degree heel making it versatile.

 - Abrasion-resistant heel cap.